David Hodel, MA, LMHC, EMDR

-As a counselor, I seek to be sensitive to my clients’ physical, mental, emotional, and spiritual condition during any given session, taking cues from them before determining which direction we’ll go with our conversation.
+As a counselor, I seek to be sensitive to my clients’ physical, mental, emotional, and spiritual condition during any given session, following their lead to determine which direction we’ll go with our conversation.
 I try not to push beyond their capacity, but rather gently guide and point things out as we travel together on the path toward healing and well-being.
 I provide a welcoming, judgment-free zone in which clients can share their burdens and feel heard and understood.
 I’d love to chat with you about how you can write a new chapter in your story.

 It is my great privilege to chart a path of discovery with my clients as we seek healing and growth together, taking cues from my clients, patiently and graciously encouraging them to take the time they need to work through painful situations.
 With compassion and companionship, I welcome any concerns or issues people may bring.
 I let my clients determine the topic of conversation and the depth of introspection, depending on their level of comfort on that day.
 Together, over time and with God’s help, we journey toward emotional well-being.